 Based on per capita income, Bellevue is the 6th wealthiest of 522 communities in the state of Washington.
 Money magazine has placed Bellevue in the top 100 best places to live in 2012, 2010, 2008, and 2006.
 The name “Bellevue” is French for “beautiful view”.

-Listing courtesy of RE/MAX Pacific Realty.
+Listing courtesy of North Pacific Properties.

 The database information herein is provided from and copyrighted by the Northwest Multiple Listing Service (NWMLS).
 NWMLS data may not be reproduced or redistributed and is only for people viewing this site.
 All information provided is deemed reliable but is not guaranteed and should be independently verified.
 All properties are subject to prior sale or withdrawal.
 All rights are reserved by copyright.
 DMCA information